simonmichael/hledger/doc/SPEC-lots.md

 Lot-related processing runs during journal finalising as a sequence of stages.
 Errors (missing lot cost, ambiguous selectors, dispose before acquire, invalid `lots:` tag values, etc.) are reported at load time.
+Their excerpts show the entry as the user wrote it - postings reverted to their original parse-time form, generated postings omitted - rather than the processed in-memory entry, mentioning the problem posting's inferred amount when it is not visible in the excerpt (`transactionAsWritten` in Lots.hs, #2686).
 See [SPEC-finalising.md](SPEC-finalising.md) for how this sits in the broader pipeline.